Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers: Tight-Binding Model

-In the tight-binding scheme only $p_z$ orbitals are taken into account since we are interested in electronic states close to the Fermi level.
-Since the planes are rotated, neighbors are not on top of each other (as is the case in the Bernal AB stacking).
-Interlayer interactions are then not restricted to $pp\sigma$ terms but some $pp\pi $ terms have also to be introduced \cite{ref50}.
+In the tight-binding (TB) scheme only $\rm p_z$ orbitals are taken into account since we are interested in electronic states close to the Fermi level.
+The TB model used in this paper is the same as in our previous work on twisted bilayers graphene \cite{Trambly10,Trambly12,Trambly16} and in AB Bernal bilayer graphene.\cite{Missaoui17,Missaoui18} The Hamiltonian has the form,